Hlibisev/Fast-MultiTask-Yolo-iOS/README.md

         return detection, pose
 ```

-My last attempt to speed up resizing – into one mlmodel, and so far, this is the best attempt without using Metal – 185 fps.
+My last attempt to speed up resizing – into one mlmodel, and so far, this is the best attempt without using Metal – **185 fps**.
 It remains about **35 fps** compared to Metal resize + CoreML.

 I achieved this result using torchvision.